 Now then, throw in your vegetables and cook ’em down until they’re tender.

 Add your spices, herbs, beans, and some water.
 Stir it up, cover it up, and make it boil.
-Once boiling, reduce heat to a medium-low-low setting (no other technical way to say that) so that it’s at a bare simmer.
+Once boiling, reduce heat to a medium-low-low setting, so that it’s at a bare simmer.
 Cover and cook for at least 3 hours or until beans are tender.

 Serve with some white rice, your fave hot sauce (Tabasco is King in our house), and garnish with green onions.
 Maybe even a little garlic toast on the side if you’re feeling crazy.